pankajkr466/Data-Mining-on-Banking-Data/README.md

 # Data_Mining Project
-Data mining on banking data with following objective:-
+Data mining on banking data with the following objectives:-
 1. To predict if the bank customers will subscribe to a term deposit.
 2. To evaluate how many customers have responded to a marketing campaign for taking a loan.